gowthamvishnu/git-commands/README.md

 git pull repo_url (it will pull all the new files or changed files from central repo and it directly places or connects them into your master branch)

-git fetch repo_url (irt does also the same thing but it actually store in a different branch which is not connect with your workflow.so if you are doing git fetch make sure that you do a git merge .so that you actually can see the changes in your local repo) git pull = git fetch + merge
+git fetch repo_url (it does also the same thing but it actually store in a different branch which is not connect with your workflow.so if you are doing git fetch make sure that you do a git merge .so that you actually can see the changes in your local repo) git pull = git fetch + merge

 GIT PULL REQUEST:-